Free Application for Federal Student Aid

 To receive financial aid, you must apply for it.
 Applying for admission to a college or university is not enough.
-Timing is also important in obtaining financial assistance.
-You need to stay within the financial aid application deadlines for the various awards.

-Your financial aid package may consist of federal, state, or institutional grant or scholarship assistance, and be supplemented with loan and work funds.
-The total amount of aid received depends on the amount your family can reasonably be expected to contribute, the availability of funds, as well as state and school policies.
+Your financial aid package may consist of federal, state, or institutional grant or scholarship assistance, and be supplemented with loan and work study funds.
+The total amount of aid awarded depends on the amount your family can reasonably be expected to contribute, the availability of funds, as well as state and school policies.